 The Property Tax was introduced back in 2013 and is currently charged at 0.18% on houses valued up to €1 million – grouped in a number of bands .
 It is charged at 0.25 % on any valuation amount over €1 million.

-Some house prices which have risen by 80 per cent since the last valuation.
+Some house prices could have more than doubled since the last valuation.

 A property in band A valued at €90,000 in 2013 could now be worth €160,000 which could see a Property Tax increase from €90 to €315 a year.